bryanmylee/godot-multiplayer/README.md

 ## Proxy Server

-We use an NGINX proxy that provides the main entrypoint to the multiplayer system and provides TLS.
+We use an NGINX proxy that acts as the main entrypoint to the multiplayer system and provides TLS.

 Refer to the [proxy setup document](nginx/README.md).